ryanmorr/isotope/README.md

 fullName.value(); //=> "Jane Doe"
 ```

-If the derived function returns a promise, it is treated as asynchronous, waiting for the promise to resolve before setting the new value:
+If the callback function defines an extra parameter in its signature, the derived store is treated as asynchronous.
+The callback function is provided a setter for the store's value and no longer relies on the return value:

 ```javascript
 import { store, derived } from '@ryanmorr/isotope';